I wrote this for a friend who was interested in the "different" way I do things with my horses.

 One of the most useful tools we have, when asking a horse to "go here, back up, move over please, etc.," is to put a finger on the part of the horse's body we would like to move, or apply pressure with the halter or bridle to change the direction of his head.
 A horse that has learned to move away from our touch with any required part of his body has learned to "give to pressure."

 Horses are not born knowing this.
 They learn it from their mother in their first day of life, in regard to horses they respect.
-In regard to horses they don't respect, and to predators (remember, they know we are predators), their tendency is to push against the pressure.
+In regard to horses they don't respect, and to predators (they know by our two-eyed face and the way we walk up to them that we are a meat-eating animal), their tendency is to push against the pressure.

 Doing a lot of this work will also help a horse that "pulls back when tied" (breaks halters).
 He most likely learned how to break the halter before he understood "give to presssure."